-This spinal segments is unique because it is the point of transition from the highly flexible neck to the nearly completely inflexible upper back.
+This spinal segment is unique because it is the point of transition from the highly flexible neck to the nearly completely inflexible upper back.
 It is also the point where the lordosis, or backward curvature of the cervical spine, reverses into kyphosis, or forward curvature, of the upper back.

 The C8 nerve root exits the spinal cord at the C7-T1 spinal segment.
 If the C8 nerve becomes compressed or irritated for any reason, then C8 radiculopathy will occur.
 Symptoms can include pain, weakness, numbness, or tingling radiating down the lower shoulder and back of the arm and forearm, going into the pinky and ring finger.
 Cervical radiculopathy is usually only on one side of the body, but if both C8 nerve roots are involved, then it can be felt on both sides.